8 Aerobatic Stars Flying Solo at 2025 Airshows

 Aircraft: MXS-RH (heavily modified)

-Why watch: Multiple-time U.S. National Aerobatic Champion flying routines that other pilots consider impossible.
+Probably should have led with this section, honestly.
+Multiple-time U.S. National Aerobatic Champion flying routines that other pilots consider flat-out impossible.
 His tumbling and lomcevak combinations generate rotational forces that would destroy most aircraft.
-The custom MXS was built specifically around his flying style.
+The custom MXS was built specifically around his flying style — the airplane exists because of him.

-2025 schedule highlights: Sun ‘n Fun, Oshkosh, and select east coast shows.
+2025 highlights: Sun ‘n Fun, Oshkosh, select east coast shows.

 Melissa Pemberton — Precision Personified